Calendar Girls: Filming

 The pictures in the film-version calendar were taken by professional stills photographer Jaap Buitendijk.
 Filming of the nude scenes took a week.
 According to Cole, the actors were struck by group spirit when they met their real-life counterparts from the Women's Institute and experienced the supportive atmosphere that had got them all through the embarrassment of taking their clothes off to make a calendar.
 That same spirit started to show on set, with the cast becoming determined to be nude, even when it was not requested for filming, including face shots.
+It was suggested that Phillip Glennister's character says to Celia Imrie's character "You look beautiful Celia" he was aiming it at Celia Imrie herself as support.
 While Cole and his team placed vegetables strategically for shooting, bits kept showing through and they had to reshoot several scenes.
 However, a young man from digital remastering had to spend four weeks removing all the private parts in post-production.
 The actors were very supportive of each other, with a bottle of champagne waiting whenever anyone finished their nude scene.